Rohr wants Musa to sort out his career before Nigeria’s Afcon qualifiers | Goal.com

 "It's a long time that he didn't play, I think since October, so he needs now to come back in the rhythm of the matches."

-Nigeria's Afcon qualifiers in March will be expected to be played behind closed doors due to the coronavirus problems and Rohr hopes the Super Eagles fans will have opportunity to return to the stadium as quickly as possible.
+Nigeria's Afcon qualifiers in March will be expected to be played behind closed doors due to the coronavirus and Rohr hopes Super Eagles fans will have an opportunity to return to the stadium as quickly as possible.

 "I hope to see the fans very soon in the stadium, it's difficult for the fans, we have the pandemic situation for almost one year,” he added.

-“I want to tell them that our boys will fight to forget some disappointment from last year."
+“I want to tell them that our boys will fight to forget disappointment from last year."

-Nigeria currently lead Group L table of the Africa Cup of Nations qualifiers with eight points and a win in their next outing would seal their place at the continental showpiece.
+Nigeria currently lead the Group L table of the Africa Cup of Nations qualifiers with eight points.
+A win in their next outing would seal their place at the continental showpiece.